Internet Search Results

 The antibody isotype of a B cell changes during cell development and activation.
 Immature B cells, which have never been exposed to an antigen, express only the IgM isotype in a cell surface bound form.

 Antibody: Antibody, a protective protein produced by the immune system in response to the presence of a foreign substance, called an antigen.
 Antibodies recognize and latch onto antigens in order to remove them from the body.
-A wide range of substances are regarded by the body as antigens, including
+Learn more about the function and structure of antibodies in this article.

 Antibody: MedlinePlus Medical Encyclopedia